-5.4 Direction of rotation
+5.4 Direction of Rotation

-rotation as specified or as marked on the pump/driver.
+Ensure the pump is given the same rotation as specified or as marked on the pump/driver.
 Please contact Flowserve representative, if you have any questions before the startup.

 To avoid dry running the pump must either be filled with liquid or have the flexible coupling disconnected before the driver is switched on.